 Though no specific date is mentioned, the command to wave the sheaf of the first fruits immediately follows the Passover.
 Traditionally, “the day after the Sabbath” has been understood to mean the Sabbath after the Passover.
 Historically, we know that the Children of Israel entered the Promised Land on the tenth day of the first month, then they ate the Passover on the fourteenth day, and “the day after the Passover, on that very day, they ate some of the produce of the land, unleavened cakes and parched grain” (Joshua 5:11).

 We also know that on the day after the Sabbath following the Passover, Yeshua was raised from the dead as the first fruits of the resurrection (Matthew 28:1-8, 1 Corinthians 15:20).
-Shavuot, or Pentecost, recorded in the second chapter of Acts was fifty days after Yeshua’s resurrection.
+Shavuot, or Pentecost, recorded in the second chapter of Acts is generally thought to have been fifty days after Yeshua’s resurrection.

 Traditional Judaism observes a “minor holiday” on the 33rd day of the count, lag b’omer.
 It is said to commemorate the end of a plague during the time of Rabbi Akiva in the second century, and it has a lot of Kabbalistic undertones.
 For the Messianic believer, let me suggest a much better interim date in the count.